Notre-Dame Mine Shaft: Exploitation

 On 1 September 1880, a 10-meter chunk of the mine wall detached, crumbled, and crushed the receiving level, trapping two miners below.
-These miners were trapped in the mine for a week, but emerged alive.
+They were trapped in the mine for a week, but emerged alive.
 From 1880 to 1881, the facilities of the Notre-Dame Mine were completely reworked.
 The pit was restored and a locker room and a wooden building between the machine room and the receiving room were constructed.
-In 1892, a significant bed was discovered behind a rising stratum of rock, but two years later, a number of flaws appeared.
+In 1892, a significant bed was discovered behind a rising stratum of rock, but two years later a number of flaws appeared.
 The mine of Notre-Dame would soon be closed, its resources being effectively depleted.
 In 1896, the mine was abandoned but not yet plugged.